pachterlab/gget/README.md

 #### [Click here for more examples](https://github.com/lauraluebbert/gget/tree/main/examples)

 ___
-## gget spy
+## gget info
-"Spy" on gene or transcript Ensembl IDs for their common name, description, sequence, homologs, synonyms, corresponding transcript/gene and more from the Ensembl database as well as external references.
+Look up gene or transcript Ensembl IDs.
+Returns their common name, description, homologs, synonyms, corresponding transcript/gene and more from the Ensembl database as well as external references.

 ### Options
 `-id` `--ens_ids`
 One or more Ensembl IDs.

-`-seq` `--seq`
-Returns basepair sequence of gene (or parent gene if transcript ID is passed) (default: False).

 `-H` `--homology`
 Returns homology information of ID (default: False).